befowle/Classification/README.md

 -
 - Create dummy variables for categorical features (gender, physical symptoms like headaches, nausea + vomiting, fatigues, aches, jaundice, and pain)

--Create Transplant Class variable using Baseline Histological Staging to determine whether or not a patient is an eligible candidate.
+- Create Transplant Class variable using Baseline Histological Staging to determine whether or not a patient is an eligible candidate.

 EDA